 Cops Alive – A great resource for law enforcement professionals about healthy living, dealing with stress and trauma, and strategies for handling the demands of a career in law enforcement.

 In Homeland Security – A blog by the American Military University with expert written articles on terrorism, disaster response and cyber security just to name a few.

 FBI News Blog – A blog by the FBI with the latest news, reports and statistics from the field.

 University of San Diego offers a Master of Science in Law Enforcement and Public Safety Leadership that can be taken completely online and completed in just 20 months.
 This multi-faceted, skills-based, law enforcement degree examines leadership, management, organizational theory, critical issues, community assessment, budget and finance, public safety law, and conflict resolution in addition to criminal justice topics.
-To learn more about our nationally accredited program and law enforcement online training, visit our program page.
+To learn more about our top-ranked, accredited program , visit our program page.